helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 # Drawbacks

 This proposal will drastically effect earnings across the board as it is a significant change to how earnings are calculated and distributed.
-There wil be many hotspots in dense areas that will see significantly reduced earnings.
+There wil be many Hotspots in dense areas that will see significantly reduced earnings.

 This method also does not consider first movers to an area who are penalized for over-density just as much as newcomers.
 I think this is appropriate as from the device perspective, all coverage is equal.
-Additionally, if a new hotspot can be deployed in a more optimal location that makes many existing hotspots redundant, what is healthiest for the network is if the old hotspots move to more ideal locations, not to discourage placement of hoptsots that offer better coverage than existing deployments.
+Additionally, if a new Hotspot can be deployed in a more optimal location that makes many existing Hotspots redundant, what is healthiest for the network is if the old Hotspots move to more ideal locations, not to discourage placement of hoptsots that offer better coverage than existing deployments.